luxloop/luxloop.github.io/source/projects/afteralifeahead.md

 <h1>Creating a Virtual Living System</h1>

 <p>
   Any living system has a set of basic rules that interact to determine how organisms live, procreate and die.
 Luxloop worked with Huyghe to develop a living algorithm for the AR that responded to realtime on-site data from the rink such as the temperature, animal movement, and precipitation.
-The rule-set controlled the AR creatures’ movement, colonization, death rates, and birthrates, allowing the system to live autonomsly and be influenced by conditions in the environment.
+The rule-set controlled the AR creatures’ movement, colonization, death rates, and birthrates, allowing the system to live autonomously and be influenced by conditions in the environment.
 </p>

 <p>